truthcoin/www.truthcoin.info/_posts/2017-01-29-mining-threat-equilibrium.md

 The problem is one where an adversary comes into sudden possession of the mining equipment.
 The solution, then, must be one which deprives the adversary of the mining equipment.
 It also must be some kind of temporary alternative to proof-of-work consensus, by definition, because in this attack scenario, the attacker controls the "work".
 (This is in direct contradiction to Satoshi's qualifier "As long as a majority of CPU power is controlled by nodes that are not cooperating to attack the network".)

-The clear solution is to change the proof of work algorithm, and to warn users to wait for many confirmations until the algorithm-change process.
+The clear solution is to change the proof of work algorithm, and to warn users to 'wait for many confirmations until the algorithm-change process is complete'.

 This [1] solves the problem, [2] is simple enough that [users can understand exactly what change was made](http://www.truthcoin.info/blog/against-the-hard-fork/#when-is-a0-) and how it will affect them, and [4] very tightly connected to the original problem.
 It is a "temporary alternative to PoW" for merely the briefest instant, rejecting PoW one time and then renewing our loyalty to it.